cn-uofbasel/ccn-lite/doc/README-nfn.md

 # Named Function Networking (NFN) by using the Lambda Calculus

 The Lambda Calculus is a formal mathematical language to represent logic.
-It consists of variables v, abstractions @v T and applications T T, where v is a variable and T a term.
+A Term T consists of variables v, abstractions @v T and applications T T, where v is a variable and T a term.

 The Lambda Calculus can be evaluated by using an abstract machine.